marekq/rss-lambda/readme.md

 - Run 'bash deploy.sh' to deploy the stack.
 If the 'samconfig.toml' file is not present, you will have to enter the stack details manually.
 - If you optionally select to use email notifications using SES, you will need to ensure that you have the SES sender and email address preconfigured in your account.
 There is unfortunately no simple way to provision this using SAM.

-Note: the 'rssdynamo' function is configured with 1GB of memory and a timeout of 30 seconds.
-On the initial invocation, the function will need to retrieve records from the last 72 hours and may run for up to 20-30 seconds.
-After the table is populated, the timeout setting can be drastically reduced, which is a best practice to prevent any unneccesary costs.

-If time allows, this will be replaced with an Express Step Function in the future, which will allow for lower default values and better visibility over the process.
-A Lambda concurrency limit of 2 is set for the Lambda to prevent a high amount of parallel invocations running.
+You can now run the Step Function to trigger the blog refresh.
+The URL to find the Step Function is given as an output value of the CloudFormation stack.

 Roadmap
 -------

+- [ ] Switch to Step Functions Express to save on costs.
+- [ ] Compress S3 data with brotli, set cache expiry metadata.
-- [ ] Decompose the "monolith" Lambda function into smaller functions.
+- [X] Decompose the "monolith" Lambda function into smaller functions.
 This will allow for easier retries and debugging of blogpost retrieval.
+- [X] Implement Step Function for better coordination of individual functionality.
 - [X] Add Lambda Extension to monitor network and CPU usage of the RSS function.
 - [X] Optimize Lambda memory and timeout settings to lower cost.
 - [X] Add "smart" extraction of the full blogpost text from the post URL, so that the full content of a post can be stored in DynamoDB or sent through e-mail.